MasahikoSawada/walker/README.md

 walker.plugins = 'heatmap'
 ```
 # WALker Plugins
+WALker is designed to be used together with multile exernal functionalities, WALker itself doesn't do any action.
+This repository has [heatmap](https://github.com/MasahikoSawada/walker/tree/master/heatmap) plugin.
+Please refer it as an example.

+## Requirment
+WALker plugin has to include `walker.h`.

 ## Initialize function
-An WALker plugin is loaded by dinamically loading a shared library with the plugin's name as the library base name.
+An WALker plugin is loaded by dynamically loading a shared library with the plugin's name as the library base name.
 The normal library search path is used to locate the library.
-To provide the required output plugin callbacks and to indicate that the library is actually an output plugin it needs to provide a function named `_PG_walker_plugin_init`.
+To provide the required output plugin callbacks and to indicate that the library is actually an output plugin it needs to provide a function named _PG_walker_plugin_init.
 This function is passed a struct that needs to be filled with the callback function pointers for individual actions.

 ```c
 typedef struct WalkerCallbacks